 3.2.1 Definition of Variants.
-Compliance with Root Zone Label Generation Rules (RZ-LGR, RZ-LGR-2, and any future RZ-LGR rules sets) MUST be required for the generation of IDNccTLDs and variants labels, including the determination of whether the label is blocked or allocatable.
+Compliance with Root Zone Label Generation Rules (RZ-LGR, RZ-LGR-2, and any future RZ-LGR rules sets) shall be required for the generation of an IDNccTLD string and its variants, including the determination of whether the string is Blocked or Allocatable.
 IDN TLDs must comply with IDNA2008 (RFCs 5890-5895) or its successor(s).